 If you are aware of a particular time of year that more people are interested in a specific product, use that insight to your advantage by setting up seasonal cross-sells.
 For example, if you know Summertime is a great time to promote your HELOC products because you know most of your relationships are contemplating home renovation projects, then queue up a HELOC cross-sell offer to go out to all of your relationships with a current mortgage at a specific date in time at the beginning of the summer.
 If you know the holidays can be a stressful time of year financially, and you know your relationships could benefit from a personal loan to finish up their shopping, consider setting up a personal loan cross-sell before the holidays.

 How Core iQ Helps Achieve Highly Effective Cross-Sells

 Onovative customers have developed a clear advantage when it comes to prioritizing and setting up automated cross-sell offers.
 With Core iQ, banks and credit unions are able to set up automated communication plans that are based on a defined set of trigger events.
-And since Core iQ pulls data from your core banking system and other 3rd-party or ancillary data feeds automatically and on a nightly basis, it knows the products that each of your relationships have, updated on a daily basis. which relationships have which products daily.
+And since Core iQ pulls data from your core banking system and other 3rd-party or ancillary data feeds automatically and on a nightly basis, it knows the products that each of your relationships has or doesn't have